-In the Office of State Ethics, this class is accountable for directing the staff and activities of the Legal Division.
+In the Office of State Ethics this class is accountable for directing the staff and operations of the Legal Division.

 Receives administrative direction from the Executive Director.

 Directs staff and operations of the Legal Division;